alibaba/rax/README.md

 ### VS Code Extensions

-You can also use the [Rax VS Code Extensions](https://github.com/raxjs/rax-vscode-extensions) to get a better development experience.fe
+You can also use the [Rax VS Code Extensions](https://github.com/raxjs/rax-vscode-extensions) to get a better development experience.

 ## Contributing